-4.2.
 In KS1 and KS2

-Reward Given to children who; Acknowledged when Rewarded by House Points KS2 Produce good work or display good behaviour In classroom House Captains collect the information during There are four Houses: Normans, Romans, Saxons and Vikings.
-Total house points are shared in Friday assembly Thursday playtime.
-A house reward is given at the end of each term.
-E.g. non-uniform day or extra playtime for the winning house, decided by the school council Staying in the green on the class traffic light system Show consistent good behaviour and work well in class In Friday assembly KS1 Golden time A house point for KS2 Achieving gold on the traffic light system Excellent behaviour or performance In Friday assembly A house point

-Learning power Display aspects of the current learning power Class by a sticker In Friday assembly Sticker Learner of the week certificate Display exceptional achievement in the weekly focus area In Friday assembly Certificate A photo on display.
+Reward Given to children who; Acknowledged when Rewarded by House Points KS2 Produce good work or display good behaviour In classroom Total house points are House Captains collect the information during Thursday playtime.
+There are four Houses: Normans, Romans, Saxons and Vikings. shared in Friday assembly A house reward is given at the end of each term.
+Eg non-uniform day or extra playtime for the winning house, decided by the school council Staying in the green on the class traffic light system Show consistent good behaviour and work well in class In Friday assembly KS1 Golden time A house point for KS2 Achieving gold Excellent behaviour or In Friday assembly A house point on the traffic light system performance Learning power Display aspects of the current learning power Class by a sticker In Friday assembly Sticker Learner of the week certificate Display exceptional achievement in the weekly focus area In Friday assembly Certificate A photo on display.
 Names in the weekly newsletter.
 KS1 Table of the week Awarded weekly to each KS1 class.
 In Friday assembly Sticker Cloakroom award One class per key stage.
 It is awarded for the tidiest cloakroom that week.
 In Friday assembly The winning classes will leave the assembly hall first the following week.
 KS1 winner can go on the Pirate Ship on Friday break time.
 KS2 winner across the term will have an extra afternoon play.
 Head Teacher's award Children who show exceptional work In Friday assembly A gold sticker Excellence Award 1 child /class who shows a consistently excellent attitude to learning.
 At the end of each term.
 Tea and Cake with the SLT.
 Certificate to parents.

-5. Promoting positive behaviour beyond the classroom
+Promoting positive behaviour beyond the classroom

-5.1.
 Promotion of self-esteem and social skills